Visiting Other Countries

 Bringing Other Cultures Here

 Anchor Bay High School welcomed forty-six 10th and 11th-grade students from Beijing, China for the 2017-18 school year.
 These students were the first of many to partake in an annual educational and cultural exchange program in our district.
-The 2018-19 has 52 students attending Anchor Bay High School from China.
 The cultural exchange program is a great experience for our students, staff, and the community.

 The district researched the program for two years and partnered in a summer camp program.
 Our families participated and hosted elementary students from Beijing during a three-week summer camp.
 Staff and community support for expanding a foreign exchange program was overwhelming.